WebAssembly/spec/proposals/gc/Overview.md

 Note: Like [type equivalence](#type-equivalence), subtyping is *structural*.
 The above is the standard (co-inductive) definition, which is the most general definition that is sound.
-Checking it is computationally equivalent to checking whether one FSA recognises a sublanguage of another FSA, i.e., it is a non-trivial algorithm (even though most practical cases will be trivial).
+Checking it is computationally equivalent to checking whether one DFA recognises a sublanguage of another DFA, i.e., it is a non-trivial algorithm (even though most practical cases will be trivial).
 Like with type equivalence, this may be a problem, in which case a more restrictive definition might be needed.

 Subtyping could be relaxed such that mutable fields/elements could be subtypes of immutable ones.